-First Engineer Ernest Hayles of Newport Fire Brigade passed away as the result of an accident on 2 September 1906 aged 57.
+First Engineer Ernest Hayles of Newport Fire Brigade passed away very suddenly at home on 2 September 1906 aged 57.

 Ernest was born in Crocker Street, Newport on 1 July 1845, the son of George (a brewer) and Louisa who later relocated to 45 Sea Street.
 He married Mary Abberley in Beddington-and-Wallington, Surrey on 3 October 1867 and for a time served as a fireman with the Brighton Fire Brigade.

 By the time of the 1871 census he had returned to the Island with his wife as publicans of the Partlands Hotel, Swanmore Road, Ryde.
 Ten years later they were in Newport at 4 Holyrood Street where Ernest earned a living as a clerk.
-Ten years later they were still in Newport and by now running their own shop.
+Ten years later they were still in Newport and by then running their own shop.

 In 1893, following the debacle that ensured Newport's firemen effectively sacked themselves by having their bluff called over a pay claim, the entire brigade was remodelled and hastily recruited on voluntary lines.
 Having previous experience in Brighton Ernest was among those recruited and appointed to the role of voluntary Second Engineer.
 Additionally he was employed as fire station caretaker responsible for general cleanliness and maintenance of the facilities, engines and equipment for £25 per annum.
 Within the first twelve months it wasn't uncommon for Ernest to take charge in drills, suggesting the superiority of his fire service knowledge in comparison to the hastily appointed novice Captain Percy Shepard.

 By April 1894 he was elevated to First Engineer.
 His understudy as Second Engineer was Joseph James Billows who around a decade later was to become Chief Officer of Cowes Fire Brigade.
 In June 1895 a drill competition was held in Brighton and Ernest jumped at the chance to show off his new service to his former colleagues.
 It was reported that whilst they won no prizes they ran their mainland rivals close.